-The Val d’Arda is located in the eastern part of the Piacenza area and extends from the Parma border to the Po valley.
-The territory includes eight minor valleys, but of naturalistic and historical interest from the upper Val d’Arda to the Po.
+The Val d’Arda is located in the eastern part of the Piacenza area, from the Parma border to the Po valley.
+The territory includes eight minor valleys of naturalistic and historical interest, from the upper Val d’Arda to the Po.

-Rural roads that wind through the hills and continue towards the Apennine mountains, and the profile of towers, bell towers, battlements emerges from the green: Castell'Arquato surprises with its medievality.
+Rural roads wind through the hills and continue towards the Apennine mountains, and the profile of towers, bell towers and battlements emerges from the green: Castell'Arquato surprises visitors with its medieval appeal.

-After a visit to its imposing Rocca Viscontea, a stop for a lunch or a tasting based on the three local DOP is a must: coppa, salami, pancetta, accompanied by one of the famous local wines, such as the perfect Monterosso val d'arda pairing with typical cold cuts.
+After a visit to its imposing Rocca Viscontea, a stop for a lunch or a tasting based on the three local PDO is a must: coppa, salami, pancetta, accompanied by one of the famous local wines, such as Monterosso Val d'Arda, a perfect pairing with typical cold cuts.

-In the afternoon, an oenological trek allows you to discover more closely the production of these typical wines: a walk through the vineyards that surround the village, to a winery, where it ends with a visit-tasting of the cellar and its production.
+In the afternoon, an oenological hike allows you to discover the production of these typical wines more in-depth: a walk through the vineyards that surround the village, to a winery, ending with a tour of the wine cellar and a tasting of its wines.

-The second day we head towards the Castle of San Pietro in Cerro, to cross the lower Po valley to the Great River.
+The second day we head towards the Castle of San Pietro in Cerro, crossing the lower Po valley to the Great River.

 The village preserves a Romanesque basilica with the Monastery of San Giovanni Battista from 1008 and the ruins of La Pusterla, a Roman villa today used as a wine shop.

-Not far away, the castle of Vigoleno and visit to the Keep and the Romanesque church of San Giorgio.
+Not far away, the Castle of Vigoleno deserves a visit, with its Keep and the Romanesque church of San Giorgio.

 The village is also famous for the production of Vin Santo, a particular wine aged for 6/7 years.
-So, to end our wine tour on a sweet note, we recommend visiting a producing winery to find out how it is produced and savor it in all its peculiarities.
+So, to end our wine tour on a sweet note, we recommend visiting a winery to find out how Vin Santo is produced and to savor it in all its peculiarities.